tilderain/CaveStoryNDS/README.txt

 Known issues:
 	The game will rarely crash when closing the lid.
-	The game will slow down when hitting a missile in the Plantation and Sand Zone.
+	The game will slow down when hitting a missile or using the Spur in the Plantation and Sand Zone.
 	There may be a loud noise during stage transition.

 Thanks to: